Miss Bala (2019 film): Plot

-The two women are soon arrested when the police arrive at the party.
-Gloria is taken to an interrogation room; to her shock, her interrogator is Jimmy, who explains that he is actually an undercover Central Intelligence Agency (CIA) operative working to dismantle Los Estrellas and other Mexican cartels involved in international organized crime.
-Gloria makes a deal with him to get Suzu and clear all of her charges: she will work as a CIA asset to infiltrate the cartels.
-She drives Suzu back to her family, and then departs with Jimmy.
+Police reinforcements arrive and Gloria and Suzu are arrested.
+Gloria is taken to an interrogation room where she is met by Jimmy, who reveals himself to be an undercover Central Intelligence Agency operative tasked with dismantling Mexican cartels involved in international crime.
+Jimmy and Gloria make a deal: Suzu will be released and both of them will be cleared of all charges, while Gloria will work as a CIA asset to infiltrate the cartels.
+After being released, Gloria drives Suzu back to her family and leaves with Jimmy for her first assignment.